TeXworks/texworks/modules/QtPDF/README.md

  - Control memory usage through caching and zoom throttling
  - possibility to abort render requests when page moves out of view (is there a way to avoid going through all pages at each scroll event?)
+ - Program segfaults if a page is destroyed while a render request is active

 ### Wishlist
  - annotations (popup window)